 So many investors underperform because they try to time the market and pick the next Microsoft, Google, or Apple.
 Unfortunately, it is nearly impossible to only pick winners so you are better off putting all the chance on your side and invest in the total stock market to capture all future winners and to benefit from the general growth of our economy.

-In our previous Open Book series, we separated RSP (401k) and TFSA (Roth IRA) but it makes it harder to follow and less representative of our actual allocation.
+In our previous Open Book series, we separated RRSP (401k) and TFSA (Roth IRA) but it makes it harder to follow and less representative of our actual allocation.
 We use tools like Personal Capital to track all our investments in one place without the need to login into our accounts.

 Below is a breakdown of my whole portfolio, as of March 31st, 2017:

 VTI ♦ 34% of my total portfolio is invested in the Vanguard Total Market ETF.
-This is the total weighing from all my accounts (RSP and TFSA) since it is now much simpler to follow once we see our allocation as a whole.
+This is the total weighing from all my accounts (RRSP and TFSA) since it is now much simpler to follow once we see our allocation as a whole.

 VCN ♦ 28% of my total portfolio is invested in the Vanguard FTSE Canada All Cap Index ETF.
 I have invested a lot more into the Canadian market since I sold my holdings of Canadian banks.
 After I sold both BNS and TD, I invested some in a bond ETF but mostly in the Canadian index.